Address and website

 - Take the 4A bus to Am Modenapark (4 minute walk) or Lisztstraße (5 minute walk)

-You can catch both from near a relatively central station (Karlsplatz), which is a stop on the U1, U2 and U4 subway lines.
+You can catch both the bus and tram from near Karlsplatz, a relatively central station and a stop on the U1, U2 and U4 subway lines.

-Location: The British embassy is in the traditional diplomatic quarter.
-The Chinese, Russians and Iranians are near neighbours, which I’m sure makes for some polite morning encounters on the way to work.
+The British embassy forms part of the traditional diplomatic quarter.
+The Chinese, Russians and Iranians were near neighbours last time I checked, which I’m sure makes for some interesting encounters in the local coffee house.